 Halff offers a full range of professional SUE services and highly qualified, experienced staff to assist with your projects.
 Our experience includes designating more than 5 million linear feet of utilities and performing thousands of vacuum-excavated test holes for clients, including municipalities, DOTs, and numerous public and private entities.

-If Halff Associates can assist your team with SUE services, please call Greg Kuhn, PE, Vice President, at 214-346-6252.
+If Halff Associates can assist your team with SUE services, please call Executive Vice President Jessica Baker, PE, CFM, PMP, at (214) 217-6692.

 To download a pdf of this article, click here »